Flushed cheeks without fever in babies often signal mild irritation, teething, or environmental factors rather than serious illness.

 4. Allergic Reactions

 Mild allergic reactions to foods, fabrics, lotions, or environmental allergens may cause facial flushing without fever.
-The redness is typically accompanied by itching or mild swelling but no systemic symptoms like fever unless it progresses.
+The redness may be accompanied by itching, hives, swelling, watery eyes, vomiting, or a new rash, depending on the trigger and severity.

 5. Emotional Responses